polterguy/phosphorusfive/README.md

-in phosphorus.ajax there is only two types of web controls.  there is the *"Literal"* class, and the *"Container"* class.  by combining these two classes, you can create any type of html markup you wish
+in phosphorus.ajax there is only two types of web controls.  there is the *"Literal"* class, and the *"Container"* class.  by combining these two classes, you can create html markup you wish

-the literal widget is for controls that contains text or html, and allows you to change its content through the *"innerHTML"* property.  the container widget is for controls who themselves contains controls, and allows you to change their contents through the *"Controls"* collection.  notice that the literal widget can have html elements inside of it, but these will be treated as client side html, and not possible to change on the server side, except by modifying the parent literal control.  everything inside of the beginning and the end of your literal widget in your .aspx markup will be treated as pure html, and not parsed as controls in any ways
+the **literal** widget is for controls that contains text or html, and allows you to change its content through the *"innerHTML"* property.  notice that the literal widget can have html elements inside of it, but these will be treated as client side html, and not possible to change on the server side, except by modifying the parent literal control.  everything inside of the beginning and the end of your literal widget in your .aspx markup will be treated as pure html, and not parsed as controls in any ways

-the container widget allows you to have child controls, which will be parsed in the .aspx markup as controls, and possible to reference on the server side, and modify in your server side code through its *"Controls"* collection.  everything inside of the beginning and the end of your container widget in your .aspx markup will be treated as a web control
+the **container** widget can have child controls, which will be parsed in the .aspx markup as controls, and possible to reference on the server side, and modify in your server side code through its *"Controls"* collection.  everything inside of the beginning and the end of your container widget in your .aspx markup, will be treated as a web control

 altough the comparison does not do justify the features of the phosphorus widgets,